Compromisee/Mangavault/README.md

 # Mangavault

+> [!WARNING]
+> NOTHING WORKS SO FAR!!!
+> Please bear with me

-NOTHING WORKS SO FAR planning to revisit.
+planning to revisit.
 If you have ideas or issues, open an issue or fork

 Made by me, Compromisee